 The very first thing that you should do after the diagnosis is to reach out to the community of parents of children with similar special needs.
 Since these are the people who have actually walked the talk, you will be able to have your concerns answered without any judgements.

-There are many such communities online and offline both, which will happily add you to their group.
-For instance, Humsafar group on Facebook is for all children with special needs, Humsafar group on Whatsapp is for down syndrome, Action for autism is for parents of children with autism.
-No matter what your concerns or priorities are, you will be able to find a group that has parents of similar nature.
+There are many such communities online and offline both, of which will happily add you to their group.
+For instance, the Humsafar group on Facebook is for all children with special needs, the Humsafar group on Whatsapp is for Down syndrome, and Action for autism is for parents of children with autism.
+No matter what your concerns or priorities are, you will be able to find a group that has parents of a similar nature.

-There are also sub groups within special needs that further narrows down to particular programs, diets, motor skills, supplements, schooling, home schooling, vocation or other areas that you may want answers from.
+There are also subgroups within special needs that further narrow down to particular programs, diets, motor skills, supplements, schooling, homeschooling, vocation or other areas that you may want answers from.

 At the cost of modesty, I would like to tell you that the parents of children with special needs are some of the nicest, most compassionate and strongest people that you will ever meet.
 These friendships will help you stay afloat during any difficult time irrespective of whether that is because of your child or otherwise.

-You can read about one of our previous humsafar meet here
+You can read about one of our previous Humsafar meetings here

 45 Families, Goa, Fun And Down Syndrome!